 We test goodwill at the reporting unit level, which is one level below our operating segment.
 We identify our reporting units by assessing whether the components of our operating segment constitute businesses for which discrete financial information is available and segment management regularly reviews the operating results of those components.
 We also aggregate components that have similar economic characteristics into single reporting units (for example, similar products and / or services, similar long-term financial results, product processes, classes of customers, etc.).
-We have three reporting units: the Duff Norton Linear Motion Products reporting unit, the Rest of Products reporting unit, and the Precision Conveyance reporting unit, which have goodwill totaling \$9,699,000, \$308,693,000, \$303,499,000, and \$410,035,000, \$395,373,000, respectively, as of December 31, 2023 June 30, 2024.
+We have three reporting units: the Linear Motion Products reporting unit, the Rest of Products reporting unit, and the Precision Conveyance reporting unit, which have goodwill totaling \$9,699,000, \$303,499,000, \$310,300,000, and \$395,373,000, \$397,983,000, respectively, as of June 30, 2024 September 30, 2024.

-We currently do not believe that it is more likely than not that the fair value of each any of our reporting units is less than its applicable carrying value.
+We currently do not believe that it is more likely than not that the fair value of any of our reporting units is less than its applicable carrying value.
 Additionally, we currently do not believe that we have any significant impairment indicators or that any of our reporting units with goodwill are at risk of failing Step One of the goodwill impairment test.
 However, if the projected long-term revenue growth rates, profit margins, or terminal growth rates are significantly lower, and/or the estimated weighted-average cost of capital is considerably higher, future testing may indicate impairment of one or more of the Company's reporting units and, as a result, the related goodwill may be impaired.

-Refer to our 2023 2024 10-K for additional information regarding our annual goodwill impairment process.
+Refer to our 2024 10-K for additional information regarding our annual goodwill impairment process.